surlykke/Go-Generics-with-constraints/README.md

 PrintableVector []T
 ```

-## Variations
+## Further considerations

 Whats written above constitutes my proposal for concepts in Go.
-Here I'll mention some variations that could be considered.
+Here I'll mention some variations and additions that could be considered.

 ### Extending interfaces rather than introducing concepts